Jazmine Sullivan: 2014–2019: Return to music and Reality Show

-2020–present: Heaux Tales
+2020–2024: Heaux Tales

 In August 2020, Sullivan announced the release of a new song titled "Lost One", marking her return to music.
 Within hours of the announcement, the phrase "New Jazmine" trended on Twitter across the United States.
-The song was released the next day along with the confirmation of her fourth studio album, Heaux Tales.
-Sullivan released the second single, "Pick Up Your Feelings", on November 20, 2020.
-Heaux Tales was released on January 8, 2021.
+The song was released the next day along with the confirmation of her fourth studio album.
+Sullivan released the second single, "Pick Up Your Feelings", on November 20.

+Sullivan's fourth album, Heaux Tales was released on January 8, 2021.
 With first-week sales of 42,000 copies, the album debuted at number four on the US Billboard 200 chart and earning Sullivan her highest-peaking album on the chart.

-In February 2021, it was announced that Sullivan was nominated for the 52nd NAACP Image Awards, which took place on March 27, 2021.
-She competed with artists such as Beyoncé, H.E.R., Ledisi, and Alicia Keys for the Outstanding Female Artist category.
-On February 7, she performed "The Star-Spangled Banner" alongside country artist Eric Church at Super Bowl LV.
+On February 7, she performed "The Star-Spangled Banner", alongside country artist Eric Church at Super Bowl LV.
 In May, she earned the first single gold certification of Heaux Tales with "Pick Up Your Feelings".

-On June 24, 2021, Sullivan released "Tragic".
+On June 24, Sullivan released "Tragic".
 On June 27, she performed "Tragic" at the 2021 BET Awards along with "On It" (featuring Ari Lennox).
 She was awarded the BET Award for Album of the Year that night.

-Also in 2021, Sullivan teamed up with soul singer-songwriter Curtis Harding on the duet "Our Love", for the soundtrack of the Emmy Award-winning Netflix series Arcane.

-Sullivan also recorded the ending-credit version of the song "Come To Your Senses" for the musical Tick, Tick...
-Boom!

-In 2023, Rolling Stone ranked Sullivan at number 182 on its list of the 200 Greatest Singers of All Time.
+Later in 2021, she was awarded Best Album of the Year and Best R&B/Soul Female Artist at the annual Soul Train Music Awards.

+On November 7, Sullivan teamed up with soul singer-songwriter Curtis Harding on the duet "Our Love", for the soundtrack of the Emmy Award-winning Netflix series Arcane.
+Five days later, she was featured alongside 21 Savage on Rick Ross's single "Outlawz", the lead single from his album Richer Than I Ever Been.
+That same day, Sullivan's recording on the ending-credit version of the song "Come to Your Senses" for the musical Tick, Tick...
+Boom! was released.
+Later that month, Sullivan announced the North American The Heaux Tales Tour in support of Heaux Tales.
+The tour began on February 15, 2022, in Portland, Oregon, and concluded on April 10 in Los Angeles, California, with stops across the United States and Canada.
+It experienced five dates postponements and three shows cancellations due to the COVID-19 pandemic.

+In 2022, Sullivan earned multiple accolades: Best R&B Performance for "Pick Up Your Feelings" and Best R&B Album for Heaux Tales at the 64th Annual Grammy Awards; Outstanding Female Artist, Outstanding Album for Heaux Tales, and Outstanding Soul/R&B Song for "Pick Up Your Feelings" at the 53rd NAACP Image Awards; and Best Female R&B Artist at the BET Awards.

+In March 2024, Sullivan was announced as a special guest performer on Maxwell's The Serenade Tour, a North American arena tour that ran from September through October.
+The following month, Sullivan announced a four-date European concert tour, which took place through July 6 to July 13.